bradyrx/esmtools/README.md

 pip install git+https://github.com/bradyrx/esmtools
 ```

-## Modules

-`carbon`

-Functions for the carbon cycle and carbonate chemistry.

-`loadutils`

-Load in sample datasets or masks.

-`filtering`

-Functions for filtering output over space and time.

-`physics`

-Functions related to physical conversions.

-`stats`

-Functions for time series and spatial statistics

-`vis`

-Functions for colorbars, coloarmaps, and projecting data globally or regionally.

 **Note**: Little development in the future will go towards visualization.
 We suggest [proplot](https://github.com/lukelbd/proplot) to users for a phenomenal `matplotlib` wrapper.

 ## Contact